 55% of people who use chatbots would expect them to provide instant responses and answers to simple questions

 #3: Software Vendors Will Focus on Customer Data Compliance

 See #2 for reasons that this definitely did happen, though we're not over the moon as to why.

-The pandemic not only pushed more people into buying online, it also sent the vast majority of those working in a digital industry home.
-Posts like this one indicate the improvement of data compliance is happening now, all over the world, in real time.
+The pandemic not only pushed more people into buying online but also sent the vast majority of those working in the digital industry home.
+Posts like this one indicate the improvement of data compliance is happening now, all over the world, in real-time.

 #4: Influencer Marketing Will Continue to Soar

 When searching for stats in support of this one, I found this here: "...influencer marketing is the fastest-growing online customer-acquisition method."

 There are many other nuggets in that article that suggest influencer marketing remains a hot tactic in 2020 and will only continue to grow, such as nearly 70% of major brands indicating they will spend more on influencer marketing going forward.

 I also think it's a big win (and certainly something I've been looking forward to) that SparkToro finally launched its main product offerings in 2020.
 A paid service to help you "discover the publications and people that influence any group of people online" is surely a sign that influencer marketing has arrived and is here to stay.